kpeu3i/fielder/README.md

 # Fielder

 *Fielder* is a tool to generate Go code that extracts fields from a struct and transforms them into ENUM.
-Also, it adds useful methods and functions.
+Also, it adds useful types, methods and functions.

 ## Motivation

 When using ORM-s like `gorm`, `go-pg`, `bun` you have to pass column names as arguments of different methods.
 This is a pain to use raw strings for that, and it also might be a security risk.
 Much better to rely on ENUM which represents columns for a specific table.
 Also, the generated field names can be used in combination with Golang reflection (`FieldByName`) for different purposes.

 ## Features

 The library provides the following features:

-  * Struct fields representation with ENUM
+  * Struct fields representation with ENUM.
-  * Different functions and methods to work with ENUM (validation, listing, conversion to string, etc)
+  * Different functions and methods to work with ENUM (validation, listing, conversion to string, etc).
-  * Tag-based field names extraction
+  * Tag-based field names extraction.
-  * Embedded fields extraction
+  * Embedded fields extraction.
-  * Fields excluding
+  * Fields excluding.
-  * Different formatting (camel, pascal, snake)
+  * Different formatting (camel, pascal, snake).
-  * Template overriding
+  * Template overriding.

 ## Installation